hamza-mughees/Sansa-and-XOR/README.md

 **(2 ⊕ 2 ⊕ 2) ⊕ (3 ⊕ 3 ⊕ 3 ⊕ 3) ⊕ (4 ⊕ 4 ⊕ 4)**

-As before, lets take the first bracket of the above expression and divide it into subexpressions of two terms:
+As before, lets take the first bracketed subexpression of the above expression and divide it into groups of two terms:

 **(2 ⊕ 2) ⊕ 2**